 Gas mains replacement

 If we've written to you about upgrading the gas pipe in your home and you need to tell us that someone in your property has been diagnosed with coronavirus or is self-isolating with symptoms, please complete our online form.

 You can find more information about when we’re restarting individual gas network upgrade projects on our Roadworks in your area page.

-In line with the latest UK and Scottish Government advice, we’re now able to restart our gas connections activity.
+In line with the latest UK and Scottish Government advice, we’ve restarted our gas connections activity.

-It will take a few months for us to get back to normal timescales while we catch up with all the connections activity that’s been paused since March.
+It's taking us few months to get back to normal timescales while we catch up with all the connections activity that’s been paused since March.
 We’re doing our best to replan and carry out everyone’s projects as soon as safely possible and we appreciate your patience.
 You can find more information about requesting new connections on our Gas and meter services page.

 Protecting our customers and our colleagues